adarsh2224/FPGA_COURSE/README.md

-# SESSION2(counter,3bit_multiplier,AND gate)
+# FPGA
-Projects done in the second session of the FPGA course
+Projects done in FPGA course

 ## 1]COUNTER USING D-FF